-Thailand with Kids - travel tips for parents
+Thailand Family Holidays - travel tips for parents

 A Thailand family holiday is a hugely popular travel choice for good reason with so much natural beauty and lots of stimulating places to visit.
 It is such an easy family holiday destination which caters well for kids of all ages and the best part is that Thai people LOVE kids so you will always feel welcome and safe.

-We have been to Thailand five times, and love it so much that we had our wedding there in 2007.
-The last two trips have been with our kids when they were very young and with a little planning and care it is a wonderful and exciting place to take kids and there are so many places to visit in Thailand as well.
+We have been to Thailand many times, and love it so much that we had our wedding there in 2007.
+Thailand with kids is a wonderful and exciting place to take kids and there are so many places to visit in Thailand as well.
 Of course the friendly Thai people will do their absolute best on every visit to make every day memorable for little ones.

 Thai people love and accept families and children into all facets of life.
-You can take your kids anywhere in Thailand and not feel nervous about what people are thinking or feel on edge that people don't want you children around.
-You can also strike up a conversation with almost any Thai person and they will be happy and friendly to converse with you and your kids.
+You can take your kids anywhere in Thailand and not feel nervous about what people are thinking, or feel on edge that people don't want your children around.
+You can also strike up a conversation with almost any Thai person and they will be happy and friendly to chat with you and your kids.

 On our last trip to Thailand the lovely lady who was cleaning our room each morning would fold the towels into animal shapes and interact and play with our kids whenever we saw her.
 They really are just extremely genuine and nice towards families.